Section 47 of the Mental Health Act

 You might leave hospital on a community treatment order (CTO).

-This can only happy if the Ministry of Justice have applied a section 49 restriction direction to you.
+This can only happen if the Ministry of Justice have not applied a section 49 restriction direction to you.

 You can be put on a CTO if: